FIRST IMPRESSIONS BY A VISITING TOURIST

 CUEVA DE LOS VERDES

 One more natural attraction deserves a mention.
-On the northeast coast of Lanzarote is a very unusual natural cave - unusual because 'Cueva de los Verdes' (the Green Cave) was not created by water.
+On the northeast coast of Lanzarote is a very unusual natural cave - unusual because unlike most caves, 'Cueva de los Verdes' (the Green Cave) was not created by water.
 It was created by a lava flow from the Corona Volcano, 3000 years ago.
 A tunnel or 'lava tube' extends for 6 km underground and a further 1.6 km under the sea.
 In places it is more than 15m wide and high.
-Today sections of the cave are illuminated and it is possible to take escorted tours which show how the lava carved through the rock before disappearing into the sea, leaving the empty tube behind.
-It's worth doing for the experience and for the rock structures on show.
+Today sections of the cave are illuminated and it is possible to take escorted tours which show how the lava carved its way through the rock before disappearing into the sea, leaving the empty tube behind.
+It's worth doing one of these tours for the experience and for the rock structures on show.
 And the guide will take great delight in springing a surprise half-way through!
 (I won't reveal it here, because it'll spoil the surprise for any who intends to visit, but I will tell you in a private e-mail if you wish.)
-Cueva de los Verdes is on the LZ-204 - a turning off the main east coast road LZ-1 and the northern country road LZ-201.
+Cueva de los Verdes is on the LZ-204 - a turning off from the main east coast road LZ-1 and the northern country road LZ-201.

 The exotic pool at Los Jameos del Agua